robinvalk/esp8266-wordclock/README.md

 https://github.com/esp8266/Arduino/blob/master/cores/esp8266/PolledTimeout.h

 Noticed in the NTP example this exists.
 Interisting functions to trigger things periodically, see bottom of file for available functions.
 Might come in handy, not a lot of documentation available apart from the source code itself.
+Possible use case would be to check every second if the displayed time needs updating.